- The Academic Program

 Recycling And Environmental Awareness

 The upper school believes it is important to respect and protect the environment.
 Therefore, the upper school will continue to provide recycling receptacles.
 Containers for paper recycling are in the classrooms.
-Paper, plastic and aluminum receptacles are in the Commons.
+Paper, plastic and aluminum receptacles are in the Commons and various other locations throughout the upper school.

 If students meet unescorted visitors in the halls, they should always direct them to the upper school office.
-Visitors to school should be introduced to the principal, assistant principal or dean of students.
+Visitors to school should be introduced to the division head, assistant division head or dean of students.
 All visitors to school, including parents, are to register in school offices and receive visitor badges or name tags.

 Senior Responsibilities And Privileges

-In its position as the oldest, most mature class, and as the class most familiar with the school, the senior class carries responsibility distinct from and exceeding that of underclassmen.
+In its position as the oldest, most mature class and as the class most familiar with the school, the senior class carries responsibility distinct from and exceeding that of underclass students.
 The tone and general atmosphere of the school is largely established by their example and leadership, both as a group and as individuals.

 Seniors have the following privileges as long as they act responsibly, following the school rules and expectations.
 These privileges may be withdrawn.

 - Seniors must arrive for their first class or by 9:30 a.m.
-(10:30 a.m. for Wednesday late starts), whichever comes first, and are allowed to leave campus during unscheduled time.
+(10:30 a.m. for Thursday late starts), whichever comes first, and are allowed to leave campus during unscheduled time.
 Seniors are issued IDs to confirm their senior status.
 This ID must be shown to security upon request.
-They must check- out and back-in on the senior class roster posted in the upper school Commons.
+They must check out and back in on the senior class roster posted in the upper school Commons.
 They must observe school rules and guidelines while off campus during school hours.
 If a senior fails a course, falls below a C- average or fails to meet other academic expectations (e.g., due dates for major papers), the senior will lose this privilege.

 - Seniors may be exempt from second semester exams at the discretion of their teachers, provided they have a B average or better in the course.
 (See Exams)